Louise Harnby | Crime Fiction and Thriller Editor

 Learning a new macro

 I like to consider myself pretty strong on the editorial tech-tool front.
-And yet I’d lost count of the number of times I’d forgotten to switch Track Changes back on after I’d toggled it off.
+And yet there was a time when I’d keep forgetting to switch Track Changes back on after I’d toggled it off.
 I needed a solution – some sort of visual or audio reminder.

-My pal Gordon Hooper came to the rescue.
-Gordon’s a fellow member of the Norfolk SfEP local group.
-Turns out that my other colleague Paul Beverley had already tackled the problem with a macro: if you fancy trying it for yourself, you can read about how it works and how to install it at ‘How to never forget you’ve switched off Track Changes!’.
+A colleague alerted me that Paul Beverley had already tackled the problem with a macro: if you fancy trying it for yourself, you can read about how it works and how to install it at ‘How to never forget you’ve switched off Track Changes!’.

 Tightening up my marketing message

-Last year, I spent some time thinking about how I could better present my services so that they reflected the reality of what I spend most of my time doing – proofreading and copyediting for indie authors.
+Some years ago, I'd been thinking about how I could better present my services so that they reflected the reality of what I spend most of my time doing – editing for indie authors.

-• Conversations with Sophie Playle and Victoria Woodside helped me to unpick my own services and gently redefine them while staying true to my brand.
+• Conversations with two editors friends helped me to unpick my own services and gently redefine them while staying true to my brand.

-• Then John Espirian hooked me up via Twitter with marketing masters Andrew and Pete, who are helping me and thousands of others to make our businesses more engaging and visible.
+• Then another colleague hooked me up with marketing masters Andrew and Pete, who helped me and thousands of others to make our businesses more engaging and visible.

 Understanding another skill

 Development editing isn't a service I offer.
 That doesn't mean I'm not interested in learning about it, though.
-I've started to expand my knowledge via colleagues who have experience in this macro level of editing.
+I expanded my knowledge through colleagues who have experience in this macro level of editing.

-• At one of my Norfolk SfEP group meetings, Sarah Patey, John Ingamells and Julia Sandford-Cooke talked through what their non-fiction development editing roles involve.
+• At one of the Norfolk CIEP group meetings, three colleagues talked through what their non-fiction development editing roles involve.
 One of the most interesting points to come out of the discussion was not just the similarities in what they do but also the differences – demonstrating the importance of getting more than one viewpoint when you’re leaning something new.

 Using Word more efficiently

-In the past 18 months, two editorial colleagues have written blogs that have had a significant impact on how I use Word.
+Some years ago, two editorial colleagues wrote blogs that had a significant impact on how I use Word.

-• Hazel Bird taught me how to create drop-down boxes in Word (read ‘Using combo boxes in style sheets’ if you want to take advantage of her excellent advice).
+• One taught me how to create drop-down boxes in Word.
 I used this information to redesign my style sheets so that I don’t have to retype recurring options every time I create a sheet for a new client (e.g. -is- or -iz- spelling; full points or not after Mr, Mrs, etc.).
 Invoice elements (e.g. settlement terms and repeat-client names and addresses) could benefit from the same treatment.

-• Adrienne Montgomerie taught me how to customize Word’s ribbon so that it works more efficiently for me (see ‘Make a custom tab on Word’s ribbon’).
-I used this to easily run the new macro I’d learned from Gordon (see above).
+• Another taught me how to customize Word’s ribbon so that it works more efficiently for me.
+I used this to easily run the new macro I’d learned about.

 Using a gadget

-One of my bugbears has always been having to use hyphens for en dashes on my iPad and iPhone.
-A discussion on the SfEP forum, started by Lisa Robinson, showed me that Apple has provided en and em dashes – I just hadn’t realized that if you hold down the hyphen button a small window opens and you can slide your finger to your preferred dash.
-I was delighted, and I wasn’t alone!
-That thread was full of useful tips.
-If you’re an SfEP member, you can access it via ‘Dashes’.
+One of my bugbears had been having to use hyphens for en dashes on my iPad and iPhone.
+It was colleagues who showed me that Apple has provided en and em dashes – I just hadn’t realized that if you hold down the hyphen button a small window opens and you can slide your finger to your preferred dash.

 Discovering new tools

 I love any editorial tool that can increase my productivity or enhance my professionalism.
-Colleagues alerted me to two particular favourites.
+Colleagues alerted me to three particular favourites:

 Maxing out an existing tool

 I hadn’t been getting the best out of PerfectIt, even though I’m a long-time user.
-At another SfEP Norfolk meeting, Mary Sheridan and Sarah Patey taught me how to use the wildcard function more effectively.
+At another networking meeting, two colleagues showed me how to use the wildcard function more effectively.

 This, combined with Jack Lyon’s Wildcard Cookbook for Microsoft Word, has been a real productivity enhancer.
-PerfectIt tends to handle wildcards a lot better than Word when Track Changes is switched on, something else Sarah taught me via Facebook!
+PerfectIt tends to handle wildcards a lot better than Word when Track Changes is switched on.

 Quoting mechanisms and publicizing rates

-Pricing issues affect every editorial freelancer, and although fee setting needs to be done using a deeper level of analysis than just following what colleagues are doing, there’s still a lot a colleague can bring to the table.
+Over the years, colleagues have shared invaluable tips on pricing matters over the years, and although determining fees needs to be done using a deeper level of analysis than just following what friends are doing, there’s still a lot they can can bring to the table.
+Thanks in part to those conversations:

 These two examples proved to be excellent reminders that testing is essential for the editorial freelancer who wants to learn whether a colleague’s way of doing things is appropriate for their own business.